Absio/js-absio-secured-container/README.md

 ### Module Import Support
 We use [Rollup](https://github.com/rollup/rollup) to produce unique CommonJS and ES6 bundles for node and browser.
 Our goal is to make using our SDK as easy as possible.
 [Contact us](#support-and-bug-reporting) if you experience any issues or have suggestions to improve this.

 The `module` and `jsnext:main` fields of the `package.json` reference the CommonJS and ES6 specific bundles for Node.js.
 The `browser` field of the `package.json` map to the corresponding browser bundles.
-The browser bundles contain all external dependencies needed for execution, whereas the Node.js version do not.
+The browser bundles contains all external dependencies needed for execution, whereas the Node.js version does not.

 ``` javascript
 // ES6